julysfire/python-misc/README.md

 ### sportsReferenceScrape.py

 Similar to the ESPN scraper, scrapes Sports Reference for stats over time and outputs to a CSV file.

+## Regression Analysis

+### KNearestCarData

+Using the K Nearest Neighbors algorithim, predict the class of a car in the car.data dataset given a handful of different variables.

+### StudentDataRegression

+Using linear regression and the student data set, find the coefficients for different variables to find their overall effect on the prediction of the final class grade.